Bruderjulian/PackageStats/README.md

 #### inspect(id, path)

-Inspects an Element from the fileTree.
+Inspects an Element from the File Tree.

 ```javascript
  packageStats.inspect(options)